 More information is available in our document about cash income not taken into account in the means test.

-From January 2012 any income you get from working as a home help for the HSE is taken into account in the means test.
+Since January 2012, any income you get from working as a home help for the HSE is taken into account in the means test.

 Savings, investments, cash on hand and any property you own (but not your own home) is assessed as capital.
 All your capital from different sources is added together and a special formula is then used to find your weekly means from capital.